 In this sports writer's downtown loft, 20th century antique prints of sporting activities are framed to create a gallery wall in the living room.

-Going the vintage route with your sports memoribilia is another great way to add a bit more interest and sophistication to your sports-themed decor plan.
+Going the vintage route with your sports memorabilia is another great way to add more interest and sophistication to your sports-themed decor plan.

 Sports Themed Basement Bar